Nick Russell (actor): Career

 Russell appeared in three short films during the 2000s titled A World of His Own (2000), Soma (2007) and Signs (2008).
 His television roles following A Pig's Breakfast include Johnny Brightstar in Nine Network series The Saddle Club, David in My Brother Jack and a small role in Showcase drama Satisfaction.
 In 2007, he appeared as Caleb Maloney in the soap opera Neighbours.
 He later appeared as Cary in the 2010 ABC1 comedy series Sleuth 101.

 After leaving his law career permanently, Russell secured many roles.
 He played Vincent Foster in ABC drama series The Doctor Blake Mysteries, Andrew Hodson in the Nine Network drama Fat Tony & Co. and Damian in the Australian comedy show Utopia.
 Russell then joined the cast of the Seven Network drama series Winners & Losers, playing Gabe Reynolds.
 The character was originally intended to be a small role in which Gabe would be a one-night stand of main character Jenny Gross (Melissa Bergland).
 Producers liked the chemistry between the two and made Gabe a permanent role in the series.
 Russell also secured a lead role in the television pilot titled Minimum Way as Tim.
 The show focuses on the poor running of a dysfunctional city bar.

 In 2018, Russell secured the guest role of Brody Schneider in the Network Ten drama series Playing for Keeps.
 In August that year it was announced that Russell would be appearing in a new series titled Mr Black.
 He played the role of Fin Cruickshank and the series debuted on Network Ten in 2019.
 He then had a guest role in the prison drama Wentworth.
 In 2019, Russell appeared as Jeff in a sketch on The Yearly with Charlie Pickering.
 The following year he appeared as Jeremy Payne in the main series The Weekly with Charlie Pickering.
 In 2021, Russel played the role of Charlie in an episode of comedy-drama Spreadsheet.
+In 2022 he played a guest role in ABC's anthology comedy series, Summer Love and in 2023, Russell played Young Douglas in their crime drama show, Bay of Fires.
+In 2025, Russell's CV was updated announcing a new Neighbours role.

 Russell co-owns a production company called "Tandem Media" alongside screen writer Nick Musgrove.
 Russell has served as a director for projects created by Tandem Media.
 He is also part of a comedy sketch production company known as "The Peloton", which includes himself, Musgrove, Tim McDonald, Tom Peterson and Vachel Spirason.